 A bench covers most of the system guts, and the display units are under a hinged seat section.
 The plotter (and the stereo by connection), pilot, and VHF all repeat wirelessly to handhelds so everything can remain neatly out of site and preserve the classic look of the craft.

-This is a nav station panel from a J160 during construction at TPI in RI.
+The nav station panel during construction at TPI in RI.
 Custom Offshore had been contracted by the dealer for this boat (in Nova Scotia) to supply and install the electronics package.
 Much of the cabling runs were installed prior to the yacht's deck going down, which can save hours of installation hassles.

 At lower left is an Icom VHF, next to that an SEA SSB.
 Top left is a Simrad 10" color LCD combination unit, containing a fully automatic differential GPS chartplotter and 4kw dual speed radar.
 To the right of that is an Ockam Matryx display.